Gristmill: Classical British and American mills

-The grain is lifted in sacks onto the sack floor at the top of the mill on the hoist.
-The sacks are then emptied into bins, where the grain falls down through a hopper to the millstones on the stone floor below.
-The flow of grain is regulated by shaking it in a gently sloping trough (the slipper) from which it falls into a hole in the center of the runner stone.
-The milled grain (flour) is collected as it emerges through the grooves in the runner stone from the outer rim of the stones and is fed down a chute to be collected in sacks on the ground or meal floor.
-A similar process is used for grains such as wheat to make flour, and for maize to make corn meal.
+The grain is lifted in sacks to the "sack floor" at the top of the mill by a hoist.
+The sacks are then emptied into bins, from which the grain falls through a hopper to the millstones on the "stone floor" below.
+The flow of grain is regulated by shaking it in a gently sloping trough (the "slipper") from which it falls into a hole in the center of the runner stone.
+The milled grain (flour) is collected as it emerges through the grooves in the runner stone from the outer rim of the stones and is fed down a chute to be collected in sacks on the ground or "meal floor".
+A similar process is used for grains such as wheat, to make flour, and for maize, to make corn meal.

-In order to prevent vibrations from the millstones shaking the building apart, they were usually placed on a separate timber foundation, not attached to the mill walls, known as a husk.
-This foundation isolated the building from vibrations coming from the stones and main gearing and also allowed for the easy re-leveling of the foundation to keep the millstones perfectly horizontal.
-The lower bedstone was placed in an inset in the husk with the upper runner stone above the level of the husk.
+In order to prevent vibrations from the millstones shaking the building apart, the stones were usually placed on a separate timber foundation, known as a husk, which was not attached to the mill walls.
+That isolated the building from vibrations coming from the stones and the main gearing, and also allowed for easy re-leveling of the foundation to keep the millstones perfectly horizontal.
+The lower bedstone was placed in an inset in the husk, with the upper runner stone above the level of the husk.